 “As Spencer’s vigorous and courageous spirit spread out to us, our eyes opened to the potential possibilities out there.
 His powerful and defiant attitude toward life proved that anything in this world is possible; if there is anything that stops us from continuing, it is the boundaries that we have created ourselves.
 Always remember, “Redefine Your Possible.”

 “When I approached Spencer I was scared he might not understand my excitement. . . but he welcomed me with open arms and as I sat in the front row tears streamed down my face. . . .
 I have always been a leader, but on Friday I learnt what it meant to be bigger than myself. . . .
 I can change the world.”

 “Spencer’s dynamic presentations to all of the grade 4-12 students in our district inspired and motivated each audience to make a difference.
 Hearing Spencer’s life story, and realizing that any barriers can be overcome with a positive attitude, left a lasting impression.
-Spencer magically connects with the students he interacts with; he makes each student he talks to feel important and empowered to make their schools and the world a better place.
-Spencer’s keynotes have had a lasting impact and our students continue to see him as their role model as they bring about positive change both locally and globally.
-We can’t wait to have him back to work with the elementary students in our district!”
+He makes each student he talks to feel important and empowered to make their schools and the world a better place.”

 “We already knew he would be a great speaker, but our expectations were exceeded.
 Personally, it was also just really an honour to have the opportunity to meet Spencer.
 Everyone enjoyed and everyone was inspired- goal achieved.”